bridge-core/docs/docs/extensions/index.md

 In order to get started with bridge. extensions, you should be aware of how they are installed; an extension can be installed **globally** or **locally** and you will be given the option to choose which installation method to use.

-A **global** extension is installed to a global extensions folder inside of bridge.'s [local storage](TODO).
+A **global** extension is installed to a global extensions folder inside of bridge.'s local browser storage.
 If you install extensions this way, you can access the extensions features in every project that you create.

 A **local** extension is installed in the `.bridge/extensions` folder inside of the project that you have selected when installing the extension.
 The extension will only be available to use in project that you have installed it to.